-Who would’ve thought the transition to remote work would carry over the nuisance of team meetups?
-Well, thanks to VoIP and video conferencing tools, our love-hate relationship with daily (weekly, monthly…) moots continues.
+Who would’ve thought the transition to remote work would carry over the nuisance of daily meetings?
+Well, thanks to VoIP and video conferencing tools, our love-hate relationship with daily (weekly, monthly…) scrums continue.
 Luckily, quick sync-up meetings are here to save the day.

 In a now-famous email to Tesla employees, Elon Musk shared his formula for effective meetings.
 According to Musk, they should be small, short, and scarce.
 Teams should focus on getting work done instead of spending time in conference rooms.

 While Musk’s management style is anything but ordinary, he’s absolutely right on that note.
 Now that long, unproductive stand-up meetings have oozed into the remote workplace, it’s time to find an alternative.

 This is a clock ⏰.
 The clock is not your enemy.
 It merely shows how much time in a day you have left and how much you’ve spent on

 That’s right.
 If there’s one thing that makes the perspective of another team meeting so oppressive, it’s the fact that we know it’s going to be an utter waste of time.
 How many daily scrum meetings do you actually need to get work done?